 All of these elements ensure that this home design trend really adds to the resale value of your home.

-Top: This 4-bedroom, 3.5-bath Cottage style Home with large front porch appears larger than it might otherwise look becuase if its high ceilings on the ground floor.
-Bottom: The main level loof plan dnotes the ceiling hrights, which range from 10 to 11 to 12 feet high, with a vaulted ceiling in the covered rear porch (Plan #204-1019).
+Top: This 4-bedroom, 3.5-bath contemporary country home with a large front porch appears larger than it might otherwise look because of its high ceilings on the ground floor.
+Bottom: The main level loof plan denotes the ceiling heights, which range from 10 to 11 to 12 feet high, with a vaulted ceiling in the covered rear porch (Plan #204-1017).

 8. Large Walk-in Kitchen Pantries